pateichler/flask-rec-league/docs/source/first_website.rst

 If you choose ``my_config`` as your name, you may skip the step of setting the config path because the default config path is ``my_config``.

 Set the project to use your newly created configuration by setting the config path.
-You can set the config path by the environment variable ``LEAGUE_CONFIG_PATH``:
+You can set the config path by the environment variable :ref:`LEAGUE_CONFIG_PATH <LEAGUE_CONFIG_PATH>`:

 .. code-block::